 Here are the key forms and documents you will need to sustain your Gold practice and be reaccredited at Gold: Rights Respecting.

 We recognise that each of our Gold schools has embraced the CRC in unique ways to suit their school context, and therefore we don’t have a fixed checklist of how you should sustain your Gold work.
 However, please read our guidance of what you could do to sustain Gold and how to prepare for your reaccreditation visit.
+We will pilot this approach with some schools in 2021.

 If you have any queries, or would like further advice and support, please do not hesitate to get in touch with the RRSA Team at email@example.com or your regional Professional Adviser.